ToFeWe/Bagging-Regression-Trees/src/documentation/model_specs.rst

 The directory *src.model_specs* contains `JSON <http://www.json.org/>`_ files with model specifications.
 They are used across different parts of the model to specify the simulations/calculations or make the plotting uniform across different modules.
-We decided to split those specification in a lot of different files to make it easier to change only certain parts of the specifications without having to rerun the whole code in waf.
+I decided to split those specification in a lot of different files to make it easier to change only certain parts of the specifications without having to rerun the whole code in waf.

 Overview for JSON files
 =======================
 All JSON files are used to define a dictionary in python.
-Below we will give a short descriptions to all JSON files (also referred to as dictionary) and its keys.
+Below I will give a short descriptions to all JSON files (also referred to as dictionary) and its keys.
 The default values are all inline with the descriptions in the final term paper and hence omitted here.
 There is no JSON, which describes the Data Generating Processes, as those are fixed anyways in the *DataSimulation* class.
+Also, the order of them is fixed due to the structure of the paper.

 boston_settings.json
 ********************